dpolivaev/test-generation/README.md

 The test-driven implementation of the parking costs calculator with developer tests allows the execution of the generated tests against this code.
 The source code is contained in directory src, and the developer tests in directory developer-tests.

+For compiling and running the tests the project build path should be added library "Test generation library" which is installed with the framework plug-ins.

 Strategy DSL syntax example
 ============================